adap/flower/doc/source/example-pytorch-from-centralized-to-federated.rst

     if __name__ == "__main__":
         main()

-You can now run your machine learning workload with:
+You can now run your machine learning workload:

 .. code-block:: python

     python3 cifar.py

+So far this should all look fairly familiar if you've used PyTorch before.
+Let's take the next step and use what we've built to create a simple federated learning system consisting of one server and two clients.

 Federated Training
 ------------------

+The simple machine learning project discussed in the previous section trains the model on a single dataset (CIFAR-10), we call this centralized learning.
-The concept of centralized learning as shown in the previous section is known for most of you and many of you have set it up already.
-Normally, if you want to run machine learning workloads federated you have to change your complete code and set up everything from scratch.
-This is quite a big effort.
+This concept of centralized learning as shown in the previous section is probably known to most of you and many of you have used it previously.
+Normally, if you'd want to run machine learning workloads in a federated fashion then you'd have to change most of your code and set everything up from scratch.
+This can be a huge effort.

 However, with Flower you can evolve your pre-existing code into a federated learning setup without the need for a major rewrite.

 The concept is easy to understand.
-We have to set up a *server* and take the :code:`cifar.py` for the *clients* that are connected to the *server*.
+We have to start a *server* and then use the code in :code:`cifar.py` for the *clients* that are connected to the *server*.
 The *server* sends model parameters to the clients.
-The *clients* running the training and updating the paramters.
-The updated parameters are evaluated and send back to the *server* that averages all received paramters.
-This is one round of a federated learning process.
+The *clients* run the training and update the paramters.
+The updated parameters are sent back to the *server* which averages all received parameter updates.
+This describes one round of the federated learning process and we repeat this for multiple rounds.

-Our example consists of one *server* and two *clients* all having the same model.
+Our example consists of one *server* and two *clients*.
+Let's set up :code:`server.py` first.
+The *server* needs to import the Flower package :code:`flwr`.

-Let us set up the :code:`server.py` first.
-The *server* needs first the flower package.
-Then, you define the IP address and how many federated learning rounds you need.
+Next, we use the :code:`start_server` function to start a server and tell it to perform three rounds of federated learning.

 .. code-block:: python

     import flwr as fl

     if __name__ == "__main__":
-        fl.server.start_server("[::]:8080", config={"num_rounds": 3})
+        fl.server.start_server(config={"num_rounds": 3})

-You can already start the *server* with:
+We can already start the *server*:

 .. code-block:: python

     python3 server.py

-Finally, we will setup the *clients* with :code:`client.py` and use the previously defined centralized training in :code:`cifar.py`.
-In order to update the model parameters on the *server* and *client* we also need to implement :code:`flwr`, :code:`torch` and :code:`torchvision`.
+Finally, we will define our *client* logic in :code:`client.py` and build upon the previously defined centralized training in :code:`cifar.py`.
+In order to update the model parameters of our PyTorch model on the *server* and *client* we also need to implement :code:`flwr`, :code:`torch` and :code:`torchvision`.
+Our *client* needs to import :code:`flwr`, but also :code:`torch` to update the paramters on our PyTorch model:

 .. code-block:: python